-See the Tollway's WBPM for the most recent version of the A-38 and A-39 inspection forms.
+See the Illinois Tollway's WBPM for the most recent version of the A-38 inspection form.

-J. Hard copies of the A-38 form and the photographic log of the inspections, as well as any A-39 forms, shall be given to both the Contractor and the CM in writing.
-Electronic copies of same shall be filed in the Tollway's WBPM.
+J. Hard copies of the A-38 form and the photographic log of the inspections shall be given to both the Contractor and the CM in writing.
+Electronic copies of same shall be filed in the Illinois Tollway's WBPM.

-3.5.2 Preconstruction Meeting
+3.5.2 Preconstruction Erosion and Sediment Control Meeting

-A Preconstruction Meeting shall be held prior to any land disturbance to discuss the Erosion and Sediment Control Plan, the Landscape Plan, project permits, Contractor's schedule, installation of controls, and inspections to be performed.
+A Preconstruction Erosion and Sediment Control Meeting shall be held prior to any land disturbance to discuss the Erosion and Sediment Control Plan, the Landscape Plan, project permits, Contractor's schedule, installation of controls, and inspections to be performed.
 The Contractor's Certification Statement is to be signed at this Meeting.

-- A. The Preconstruction Meeting shall be attended by the DSE, Landscape DSE, CM, Tollway Coordinator, Contractor's ESCM, and the Contractor's erosion/landscape subcontractor.
-See the Tollway's WBPM for the most recent version of the A-40 form. - B. If the project involves an USACE 404 permit, notify and invite the SWCD, NRCS, and the USACE.
-In Lake County, contact the Stormwater Management Commission. - C. The Preconstruction Meeting shall include an onsite field review of the ESCP.
+- A. The Preconstruction Erosion and Sediment Control Meeting shall be attended by the DSE, Landscape DSE, CM, Illinois Tollway Coordinator, Contractor's ESCM, and the Contractor's erosion/landscape subcontractor.
+Minutes and the sign-in sheet shall be uploaded to the WBPM.
+See the Illinois Tollway's WBPM for the most recent version of the A-40 form. - B. If the project involves an USACE 404 permit, notify and invite the SWCD, NRCS, and the USACE.
+In Lake County, contact the Stormwater Management Commission. - C. The Preconstruction Erosion and Sediment Control Meeting shall include an onsite field review of the ESCP.